Plants are weird. Maybe I should be a bit more specific. Plants have weird immune systems.

 Scientists know a lot about how the plant immune system works, but there is still a lot we don’t know!
 Researchers at Duke University have learned a bit more about the plant immune system, and what they’ve learned could help make a better disease-resistant plant which could lower pesticide use!

 The problem is that disease-resistant plants are difficult to get.
-Plants have two states of being.
-Growth mode and defense mode.
-But they can only be in one of those states at a time.
-So you can have a plant that is really good at defending itself but is really shrimpy or you can have a big plant that is prone to infection.
-What we really need are some cheat codes that will give us a really big plant that is good at defending itself.
-And these researchers may have found that cheat code.
+Plants have two states of being: growth mode and defense mode.
+The trick is that they can only be in one of those states at a time.
+You can have a plant that is really good at defending itself but is really shrimpy or you can have a big plant that is prone to infection.
+What we really need are some cheat codes that will give us a huge plant that is good at defending itself.
+These researchers may have found that cheat code.

 Plants don’t have an adaptive immune system.
-They only have an innate one.
-And even their innate system is different.
+They only have an innate one, but even their innate system is different.
 They don’t have immune cells.

 Instead of having cells that just do immune work, all plant cells have immune capabilities.
 They all have proteins on their surface that recognize different molecules from a variety of pathogens.
 Once they recognize those molecules, they sound the alarm and start a cascade of events that puts the plant into defense mode.